-Finance leases on motor vehicles of which there are 3 (2017: 3), commencing 2014, are five year leases and all leases have an option to purchase at the end of the lease term.
+Finance leases on motor vehicles of which there are 0 (2018: 3), commencing 2014, were five year leases and all leases had an option to purchase at the end of the lease term.
 No debt covenants or other such arrangements are in place.